 Siobhán Kramer, Ireland

-My fee: £250 20% deposit payable upon booking, with the balance paid by BACS or cheque one week before the ceremony.
+My fee: £350 50% deposit payable upon booking, with the balance paid by BACS one month before the ceremony.

-Please note: Ceremonies 50 miles or more from Penrith will be liable to a travel fee of 45p per mile (after the first fifty miles).
+Please note: Ceremonies 20 miles or more from Carlisle will be liable to a travel fee of 45p per mile (after the first twenty miles).

 So many guests were sceptical when I invited them to Andorra’s baby naming ceremony (as opposed to the traditional religion-based event), not least of all one of her godfather’s partner.
 A self-proclaimed traditionalist, he was not one for stepping away from norm and arrived somewhat aloof for our first ever meeting, however, he was not only hugely impressed but also quite moved by the whole event, and had a quiet word with me at the end saying how wonderful it had all been: all the attention to detail, the meaningful songs we chose, the passages read, each person’s input, the flower-spelling by women of Andorra’s name, and particularly the celebrant’s elegant role in all of it.
 Veronika infused the whole ceremony with the perfect depth of emotion I had intended, both in her words, their delivery, her intonations, witty asides, and in the meaning of the passages she read.